tajfuninsulo/DDJHB-TW/understanding_data/data_journalists_discuss_their_tools_of_choice.md

 *I would consider Django as something rarely needed by data journalists.
 It is a Python web application framework, aka a tool to create big, database driven web applications.
 It is definitely too heavyweight for small interactive infographics.*

-*I also used QGis, which is an open source toolkit providing a wide range of GIS functionality needed by data journalists who deal with geo data every now and then.
+*我也會使用 QGis 這套軟體。, which is an open source toolkit providing a wide range of GIS functionality needed by data journalists who deal with geo data every now and then.
 If you need to convert geospatial data from one format into another, then QGis is what you need.
 It can handle nearly every geodata format out there (Shapefiles, KML, GeoJSON, …).
 If you need to cut out a few regions, QGis can do this as well.
 Plus there is a huge community around QGis so you find tons of resources like [tutorials](http://wiki.awf.forst.uni-goettingen.de/wiki/index.php/QGIS_tutorial_2012) out in the web.*

 *R was created mainly as a scientific visualization tool.
 It is hard to find any visualization method or data wrangling technique that is not already built into R. R is a universe in its own, the mecca of visual data analysis.
 One drawback is that you need to learn (yet another) programming language as R has it’s own language.
 But once you have taken the initial climb on the learning curve, there’s no tool more powerful than R. Trained data journalists can use R to analyze huge dataset which extends the limits of Excel (for instance, if you have a table with a million rows).*